decsi93/FireWall/README.md

 Bash
 So that Windows Task Scheduler can run it easily.
-(On my machines, it's set to run every 10 minutes (because the database get's refreshed every 5 minutes) after any user logs in) python main.py -a
+(On my machines, it's set to run every 10 minutes (because the Abuse.CH database gets refreshed every 5 minutes) after any user logs in) python main.py -a
 Use code with caution.
 The script will download the IP blocklist, create firewall rules for each IP, and block both outgoing and incoming connections to those IPs.